Quansight-Labs/quansight-labs-site/posts/2020/07/the-ibis-backends.md

 In [our most recent `ibis` post] we look at querying & retrieving data using a familiar `pandas`-like interface.
 This example focused on the fluent API that `ibis` provides to query structure from a SQLite database, a single backend.
-In this post, we'll explore `ibis`'s ability to answer questions about data using to different `ibis` backends.
+In this post, we'll explore `ibis`'s ability to answer questions about data using two different `ibis` backends.

 ## `ibis` in the scientific Python ecosystem.